-Don't be afraid to buy new furniture for a cottage style living space.
-This plush mid century modern style velvet chair and teal blue sofa look right at home beside the rustic restored beam mantel and old whitewashed beams.
+Don't be afraid to buy new furniture for a cottage style space.
+A plush mid century modern style velvet chair can look right at home beside more rustic pieces.

 Country style is all about neutral, natural features.
-It's hard not to be won over by the easy-to-live-with vibe of this relaxed neutral living room idea.
+It's hard not to be won over by the easy-to-live-with vibe of neutral living room ideas.
 Give it a Scandi spin by adding lots of throws and textures, make it industrial by adding metal details or go vintage with crochet cushions and unique ornaments.

 How can I make my living room look country?

-There are lots of ways to make a living room look country.
+There are lots of ways to create country living room ideas in your home.
 Easy ways include decorating with plenty of wood in the form of restored beams, stripped back tables and distressed shabby chic furniture and accessories.

 What is modern country decor?

-Modern country decor is a stylish alternative to traditional country style decor.
+Modern country living room ideas is a stylish alternative to the approach.
 As a hugely popular interior trend right now, incorporating a mix of industrial, cottagecore, vintage, rustic and its relaxed and natural look is easy to identify.